 - Associated Delivery functions are invoked by the UE in relation to the MBMS data transmission.
 The following associated delivery functions are available:

 - File repair for download delivery method used to complement missing data.

+The service and content related information may also be directly transmitted by the content provider to the MBMS aware application and then forwarded by the MBMS aware application to the MBMS client.